xiumingzhang/grabcut/README.md

 # grabcut
-A MATLAB implementation of GrabCut (excluding border matting and user editing)
+A MATLAB Implementation of GrabCut (Excluding Border Matting and User Editing)

 This project implements